cisco/cisco-network-puppet-module/README.md

 `as-override`.
 Valid values are true, false, or 'default'.

 ##### `additional_paths_receive`
 `capability additional-paths receive`.
-Valid values are `enable` for basic command enablement; `disable` for disabling the command at the neighbor_af level (it adds the `disable` keyword to the basic command); and `inherit` to remove the command at this level (the command value is inherited from a higher bgp layer).
+Valid values are `enable` for basic command enablement; `disable` for disabling the command at the neighbor_af level (it adds the `disable` keyword to the basic command); and `inherit` to remove the command at this level (the command value is inherited from a higher BGP layer).

 ##### `additional_paths_send`
 `capability additional-paths send`.
-Valid values are `enable` for basic command enablement; `disable` for disabling the command at the neighbor_af level (it adds the `disable` keyword to the basic command); and `inherit` to remove the command at this level (the command value is inherited from a higher bgp layer).
+Valid values are `enable` for basic command enablement; `disable` for disabling the command at the neighbor_af level (it adds the `disable` keyword to the basic command); and `inherit` to remove the command at this level (the command value is inherited from a higher BGP layer).

 ##### `default_originate`
 `default-originate`.
 Valid values are True, False, or 'default'.
 Related: `default_originate_route_map`.